arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 tags: []
 ---
 High above a valley of mist sits the **Mountain of Truth**.
 On this mountain live the "Latent Beings"--the essential forms of things: the _Perfect Cup_, the _Ideal Dog_, the _Essence of a Storm_.

 Down in the valley live the **Shadowbound**.
 They have never seen the mountain; it is hidden by layers upon layers of thick fog.
 All they know are the "Shadows" - the confusing objects that the Latent Beings cast down into the valley.

 The shadow-folk inhabit a strange world.
 On earth, when you or I cast a shadow, we agree it is a flatter thing than ourselves.
 But here, the reverse is true.
 A single, simple Being casts a shadow made of a million flickering pieces.

 Stranger yet, on earth we cannot touch our shadows, cannot hold one in our palm.
-But here in the valley, the shadows are the only things one can touch.
+But here in the valley, the shadows are the _only_ things one can touch.
 They are solid, but the fog warps how they appear, blurring edges and hiding structure.
-The Beings themselves are untouchable - felt only through the shapes they cast into the fog.
+The Beings themselves are untouchable, felt only through the shapes they cast into the fog.
 To make matters worse, two different Beings may cast shadows so alike that no eye in the valley could swear which one stood above.

 This is the story of how, once, long ago, the Shadowbound decided they wanted to understand the mountain.

 ### The Early Scouts

 First, the elders sent scouts.

-The elders said: _"Look for shadows with handles; those are Cups.
-Look for shadows with four legs; those are Dogs.".
+The elders said:

+"Look for shadows with handles; those are Cups.
+Look for shadows with four legs; those are Dogs"

 But the fog was thick.
 The scouts quarreled endlessly over what a "handle" truly looked like in the dark, or where a tail ended and a leg began.
 Each scout arrived at their  own conclusions, and none could agree.

 Clearly the shadows were too complex for simple rules.

 ### The Architect's Vision

 Then came the Architect.

 "We do not need the elders to define the world for us" she cried.
 We only need to change how we look at it."

 She  carved a wooden frame with a small square opening in the center.
 She gave this to the scouts and said: "Do not try to see the whole shadow at once.
-Look only through this window, slide it across the fog from left to right, top to bottom, and attend to only what appears inside.
+Look only through this window, slide it across the fog from left to right, top to bottom, and attend to only what appears inside."

 And so they did.
-In time.
-Forced to look at the world in these small, repeating patches the scouts became aware something they had not noticed before.
+In time, forced to see the world in these small, repeating patches, the scouts became aware of something curious.
 A bump in one corner of the frame was the same bump wherever it appeared.
 Fur was fur, whether high or low.
 Rims were rims, no matter where they hid.
 By limiting their sight, structure emerged on its own.
 They were no longer told _what_ to look for; the frame itself taught them _how_ to see.

 ### The Never-Ending Fog

 Yet the Shadowbound wanted more.
-They were tired of sending scout after scout
+They were tired of sending scout after scout.

 "If I see this exact shadow," they asked, "which Being on the mountain cast it?"

 They tried  to invoke the **Old Law**.
-The Old law teaches that Truth lies in balance: between what the valley has seen before and what the eye sees now.
+The Old law teaches that the Truth lies in balance: between what the valley has seen before and what the eye sees now.
 For example, if wisdom  told you that _Beings of Storms_ are common in the valley, but you only see a shadow with a handle, the Law helps you weigh one against the other - to learn where the Truth really lies.

 But there was a terrible catch: